OFFICE: 248.471.3110

 What if I just need Service?

-Hartford & Ratliff Co., Inc. has been servicing and installing residential and light commercial hot water heaters in the Metro Detroit area since 1955.
-Our Technicians have serviced thousands of units over the years and are familiar with most every brand and model.
-With this extensive knowledge and well stocked trucks, backed with a warehouse carrying thousands of parts, your unit can be repaired quickly and efficiently.
-Our Technicians will quote you a price prior to starting the work and inform you as the job progresses.
+Hartford & Ratliff Co., Inc. has been servicing and installing residential and light commercial water heaters in the Metro Detroit area since 1955.
+Our Technicians have serviced thousands of units over the years and are familiar with most make and models.
+With an extensive knowledge of today’s products, a well-stocked service truck, all supported by a warehouse stocking thousands of parts, your unit can be repaired quickly and efficiently in the most cases.
+Our Technicians have been trained and instructed to provide you with a diagnosis of the problem, a proposal detailing the work to be performed and any recommendations prior to commencing with work.

 Call Now for Service or Replacement